uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 For example, an organization could have a "staging" cluster with a set of staging channels.
 The operator would cherry-pick Kubernetes updates from the SCC channels into the staging ones and then wait for skuba-update to roll them out into the staging cluster.
 At a later time, once testing is green inside of the staging cluster, the packages can be promoted to the "production channels" and be rolled out to the production cluster.

-It is paramount to state in the user interface and the documentation that the information presented for the minion is in read-only mode.
+It is paramount to state in the documentation that the information presented for the minion is in read-only mode.
+In the initial iteration, Uyuni/SUSE Manager must point out in the UI that executing actions (package install, upgrade, reboot) might break the cluster if the action are run on a node of the cluster.
 If a user reboots the node, installs a patch or installs a package related to Kubernetes (`kubernetes-kubeadm kubernetes-kubelet kubernetes-client cri-o cni-plugins`) the Kubernetes may break.

 NOTE: both of the above actions will not cluster-coordinated, so it is entirely possible that a user assigns different channels, install packages or reboots nodes in a subset of nodes belonging to the same cluster.